dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 see what happens in the "sausage factory."

 It turns out that Lee Harvey Oswald really did kill Kennedy and acted alone.
-There really is such a thing as a "magcik" bullet.
+There really is such a thing as a "magick" bullet.
 The message: no matter how powerful you think you are, do not displease the shadowy Wizard-of-Oz powers that be.
 So, if you find yourself with power, without the chains to be held back, tread carefully because these